Diabeticliberty/DMM/README.md

 ## Welcome to Diabetic Masked Man!
+Michael@Glucodatahandler has introduced a graphical representation in his beta version. it is stable and runs very well.
+Could it be introduced into your watch faces please.
+Love your faces by the way.
+Better than Xdrip+ original face
 Diabetic Oversized Watch Faces For MDI Injection Created with Samsung Watch Face Studio that are Compatible with Wear OS 3, 4, 5 with GlucodataHandler for the Visually Impaired.

 ## How can you customize your own Watch face?